BrentAIICT/MSSA-SCA/README.md

 ### 14. Dashboard Appears
 - This is the inital dashboard
-- If you wish to, you can click "Read the guide"
+- "Read the guide" is the documentation for GitHub, so read this later if you wish
+- Do nothing on this screen yet

 ![GitHub Signup page](Pics/git16.jpg)
 ---